reacton-js/creaton/README.md

 Now we can move on to the topic of rendering on the server.
 Download the [server](https://github.com/reacton-js/creaton/tree/main/server) directory and let's take a look at its contents:

-The *public* subdirectory contains all the server's static files such as styles, fonts, images, etc.
+The *public* subdirectory contains all the server's static files such as styles, fonts, images, scripts, etc.

 The *bots.js* file contains an array with the names of known bots.
 This array can be modified to your liking: